Continuous Assortment Optimization with Logit Choice Probabilities under Incomplete Information: Uncapacitated continuous assortment optimization

 Write $g(y) := r([y,1],v)$ and $h(\varrho) := g(w^{-1}(\varrho))$, for $y,\varrho \in [0,1]$.
 The key idea underlying the algorithm and the regret upper bound is the observation that the optimal expected revenue

 solves the fixed-point equation

-Because the noisy observation $R_t$ has conditional expected value $h(\varrho_t)$, we can apply a Robbins-Monro scheme to find $\varrho^*$ and the corresponding optimal assortment, without e.g.\ having to estimate the gradient of the revenue function.
+Because the noisy observation $R_t$ has conditional expected value $h(\varrho_t)$, we can apply a Robbins-Monro scheme to find $\varrho^*$ and the corresponding optimal assortment, without, e.g., having to estimate the gradient of the revenue function.
 This explains why we achieve a small regret rate of $\mathcal{O}(\log T)$ instead of, e.g., $\mathcal{O}(\sqrt{T})$ which is commonly seen in continuous multi-armed bandit problems.

-\begin{remark} The logarithmic growth rate of the regret in Theorem \ref{th1} holds for all choices of $\alpha \geqslant \overline{v} + 1$ and $\beta \geqslant 0$.
+\begin{remark} The logarithmic growth rate of the regret in Theorem \ref{th1} holds for all choices of $\alpha \geqslant \overline{v} + 1$ and $\beta \geqslant \max\{0,\alpha-1\}$.
 As the constant in front of the $\log T$ term may depend on these parameters, the finite-time performance of the policy may be fine-tuned by carefully selecting these $\alpha$ and $\beta$, for example based on initial simulations. \end{remark}

 \begin{remark} Theorem \ref{th1} presents a \emph{worst-case} bound: the constant $\Cmax$ is independent of $v \in \cV$.
 To obtain this result we need to impose assumptions on uniform bounds on the derivative of $v \in \cV$.
-If we are only interested in an \emph{instance-dependent} upper bound $\Delta_{\pi}(T, v) \leqslant C_v \log T$, for all $v \in \cV$ and some $v$-dependent constant $C_v > 0$, then Assumption \ref{A1}(ii) can be relaxed to $v$ being continuously differentiable: this ensures that inequality \eqref{eq:k3} in the proof of Lemma \ref{lem:properties-of-g} (the only place where Assumption \ref{A1}(ii) is used) remains valid. \end{remark}
+If we are only interested in an \emph{instance-dependent} upper bound $\Delta_{\pi}(T, v) \leqslant C_v \log T$, for all $v \in \cV$ and some $v$-dependent constant $C_v > 0$, then Assumption \ref{A1}(ii) can be relaxed to $v$ being continuously differentiable: this ensures inequality \eqref{eq:k3} in the proof of Lemma \ref{lem:properties-of-g}. \end{remark}